Love, Sanity, or Medical School

 Off to get my hair done.
 I need a new look.
 It’s time to go from being a bland brunette to a fiery redhead!

 11:15 am: We had eight patients scheduled for the student clinic today, three showed up.
 Each student got to see one of them.
 At least I was done by 11 am.
 My one patient had stitches on the back of her head, left behind by the trauma team.
 No, I did not call a trauma consult to ask their permission before I removed them.

-It's weird to give nurses orders.
+It’s weird to give nurses orders.
 Even weirder when they do what I request without question.
-I've read that some women tend to have a harder time commanding others to do things.
-Turns out I'm one of those women.
-Maybe it's because I don't feel like I know enough yet, coupled with the fact that I'm giving orders to people much older and wiser than me and more established in their careers.
+I’ve read that some women tend to have a harder time commanding others to do things.
+Turns out I’m one of those women.
+Maybe it’s because I don’t feel like I know enough yet, coupled with the fact that I’m giving orders to people much older and more experienced than me.
 I guess I’ll just have to get comfortable doing it.

 Off to go study.
 For real this time as I am running out of time to procrastinate.
 At the end of each rotation we must take a final exam.
 These exams are nationwide, and the scores end up in our residency application, so they are high stakes.
 The exam is in less than two weeks!